duerrp/pyexperiment/README.rst

 |Version| |Python Version| |Build Status| |Coverage Status|

-Pyexperiment facilitates the development of small experiments in Python with minimal boilerplate code.
-For example, a script to store and show a number, complete with help, and a configurable message can be written with as little code as this:
+Pyexperiment facilitates the development of small experiments with minimal boilerplate code.
+For example, a program that stores and retrieves a string, complete with a CLI, help, logging, and a message configurable by a configuration file or command line parameter can be implemented like this:

 .. code-block:: python